-Annual Statement/Performance and Evaluation Report Capital Fund Program, Capital Fund Program Replacement Housing Factor and Capital Fund Financing Program U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB No. 2577-0157 Expires 1/31/2027
+Annual Statement/Performance and Evaluation Report Capital Fund Program, Capital Fund Program Replacement Housing Factor and Capital Fund Financing Program

-Part I: Summary PHA Name Housing Aut the County of Bernardino hority of Capital Fund Program Grant No. CA16P019501-24 Capital Fund Program Grant No: Replacement Housing Factor Grant No: FFY of Grant: FFY of Grant Approval: 2024 Type of Gra ant Origin al Annual Statement Reserve for Disasters/Emergencies ☐ Revise d Annual Statement (revision no:) Perfor mance and Evaluation Report for Period Ending: Final P erformance and Evaluation Report Line Summary by Development Account Total Estimated Cost Tota Total Actual Cost 1 Original Revised 2 Obligated Expended 15 Amount of Annual Grant:: (sum of lines 2 - 14) \$ 3,352.00 16 Amount of line 15 Related to LBP Activities 17 Amount of line 15 Related Sect.
+Part I: Su mmary PHA Name: Housing Authority of the County of San CA16P019501-24 Capital Fund Program Grant No: Barlacement Housing Factor Grant No: FFY of Grant: FFY of Grant Approval: Bernardino Replacement Housing Factor Grant No: Date of CFFP: 2024 Type of Gra ant Origin al Annual Statement Reserve for Disasters/Emergencies Revised Annual Statement (revision no: ) Perfor mance and Evaluation Report for Period Ending: 🗍 Final Pe erformance and Evaluation Report Line Summary by Development Account Total Estir nated Cost Total Actual Cost 1 Original Revised Obligated Expended 15 Amount of Annual Grant:: (sum of lines 2 - 14) \$ 3,352.00 16 Amount of line 15 Related to LBP Activities 17 Amount of line 15 Related Sect.
 504, ADA, and Fair Housing Act Activities.
-18 Amount of line 15 Related to Security - Soft Costs 19 Amount of line 15 Related to Security - Hard Costs 20 Amount of line 15 Related to Energy Conservation Measures Signature of Executive Director Date 7 9 24 Signature of Public Housing Director Date
+18 Amount of line 15 Related to Security - Soft Costs 19 Amount of line 15 Related to Security - Hard Costs 20 20 Amount of line 15 Related to Energy Conservation Measures Signature Signature of Executive Director Range Date 71924 Signature of Public Housing Director Date

-^{} I/We, the undersigned, certify under penalty of perjury that the information provided above is true and correct.
+\ I/We, the undersigned, certify under penalty of perjury that the information provided above is true and correct.
 WARNING: Anyone who knowingly submits a false claim or makes a false statement is subject to criminal and/or civil penalties, including confinement for up to 5 years, fines, and civil and administrative penalties (18 U.S.C. § 287, 1001, 1010, 1012, 1014; 31 U.S.C. §3729, 5802)

-1 To be completed for the Performance and Evaluation Report.
+To be completed for the Performance and Evaluation Report.

-2 To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
+To be completed for the Performance and Evaluation Report or a Revised Annual Statement.

-3 PHAs with under 250 units in management may use 100% of CFP Grants for operations.
+PHAs with under 250 units in management may use 100% of CFP Grants for operations.